Bounded Solutions in Incompressible Hydrodynamics: Proof the Main Result

-In this subsection, we state and comment our main result.
-The next two subsections will be devoted to proving it.
-The proof will start with the simpler case where the solutions are $C^1$ with respect to the time variable, before dealing with the full statement of Theorem \ref{t:Euler}.
+We are now ready to prove our main result, Theorem \ref{it:ThEuler}.
+We will start by recalling the statement of Theorem \ref{it:ThEuler} and making a few additional comments.
+Then, the proof will start with the simpler case where the solutions are $C^1$ with respect to the time variable, before dealing with the full statement of Theorem \ref{it:ThEuler}.